kubernetes/cloud-provider-openstack/docs/openstack-cloud-controller-manager/migrate-to-ccm-with-csimigration.md

 ```

 You must now drain an existing node and enable the `feature-gates` on `kubelet`.
 (At this point, you could also change to `--cloud-provider=external` and remove the `--cloud-config` argument)

+**Note: For kubernetes 1.21 or later, all the feature gates are enabled by default.**

 ```bash
 cat >> /var/lib/kubelet/config.yaml<<EOF